|Cash Back Rating:||4.3 / 5|

 |October – December|

-In addition to what you earn in these quarterly bonus categories, you’ll earn cash back in a few other categories throughout the year: 5% cash back on grocery store purchases on up to $12,000 in the first year (excluding Target and Walmart purchases), 5% back on travel booked through the Chase Ultimate Rewards travel portal, 3% back on dining purchases (including takeout and eligible delivery services) and 3% back on drugstore purchases.
+Additionally, cardholders earn 5% back on travel booked through the Chase Ultimate Rewards travel portal, 3% back on dining purchases (including takeout and eligible delivery services) and 3% back on drugstore purchases.
 These are solid ongoing rewards rates for a card that charges no annual fee.

 If you were to maximize your cash back earnings in every quarterly bonus category by spending $1,500 on eligible purchases, you’d earn a total of $300 cash back in a year.
 Assuming your spending matches that of the average consumer, you stand to earn an additional $167 per year when you factor in the Freedom Flex card’s year-round bonus categories of travel, dining and drugstore purchases, as well as the 1% cash back you’d earn on general purchases.
 That’s close to $500 per year in cash back via card spend.